 Tucked side by side in the Southern Sierra Nevada Mountains, east of the San Joaquin Valley.
-These two National Parks established 50 years apart, but are now connected by a single road that provides nearly 866,000 acres of outdoor adventure in the “Land of the Giants.”
+These two National Parks were established 50 years apart but are now connected by a single road that provides nearly 866,000 acres of outdoor adventure in the “Land of the Giants.”
 Plan on spending several days exploring the wonders of these amazing national parks.

 Located 80 miles northeast of Fresno in the Sierra Nevada Mountains is pretty Huntington Lake.
-The lake is popular destination those that want an unspoiled and beautiful mountain setting, for camping or renting a cabin.
+The lake is a popular destination for those who want an unspoiled and beautiful mountain setting, camping, or renting a cabin.
 It is the perfect place to recharge and connect with nature.
-Popular for water sports, the lake is also well known for camping, and there are several campgrounds around the area.
+Famous for water sports, the lake is also well known for camping, and there are several campgrounds around the area.

 Bravo Farms is a roadside attraction on Highway 99 Tulare and Fresno.
 Kettleman City is the largest of the four locations.
-The theme here is the wild west, complete with a ghost town, restaurant, huge farm store, there is even an area for dogs to play.
-Bravo Farms’ great place to stop on a road trip along the I-5 corridor and is so much more than the usual pit stop.
+The theme here is the wild west, complete with a ghost town, restaurant, farm store; there is even an area for dogs to play.
+Bravo Farms’ great place to stop on a road trip along the I-5 corridor is much more than the usual pit stop.
 Bravo Farms is open seven days a week.

 Conveniently located just 14 miles from the Southern gate of Yosemite National Park and just 56 miles north of Fresno – Bass Lake is truly a unique resort-style retreat.
 Bass Lake is considered a warm water lake with water temperatures reaching near 80 degrees during the summer months, thus attracting thousands each year for swimming, fishing, and water-skiing.

 Boyden Cavern Kings Canyon

 Boyden Cavern makes an interesting stop while visiting Kings Canyon.
-Tours are available April through November depending on weather conditions.
-The tour lasts about 45 minutes and takes visitors nearly a quarter of a mile beneath Kings Gates mountain.
+Tours are available April through November, depending on weather conditions.
+The time lasts about 45 minutes and takes visitors nearly a quarter of a mile beneath Kings Gates mountain.
 Boyden Cavern tours are operated by a park vendor and are not included in the admission fee for Kings Canyon National Park.

 Hillcrest Farm and Railroad